AhmadHammad21/Skin-Permeation/README.md

 #### Install requirements
     pip install -r requirements.txt

+## Usage

+Provide .

+## Dataset

+The dataset used in this study was obtained from [Cheruvu et al.](https://doi.org/10.1016/j.dib.2022.108242), providing in vitro human skin permeation parameters for a diverse range of molecules.

 ## Methodology

+1. Molecular Descriptor Calculation: Employ the CDK to generate descriptors for molecules.
+2. AI Models: Develop regression models using Scikit-Learn with algorithms such as MLR, ensemble methods, and artificial neural networks.
+3. Cluster Analysis: Predict FDA-approved drug permeability, conduct K-means clustering, and use the Anatomical Therapeutic Chemical (ATC) code for drug classification.
 ![Workflow Methodology](./images/workflow.jpg)

+## Results

+Explore the outcomes of the developed predictive models, including R-squared, RMSE, and MAE metrics.
+Visualize the systematic study design workflow chart and the clustering of FDA-approved drugs based on their descriptors.

+## Discussion

+Engage in discussions around the implications of the study results, potential applications in drug development, and future research directions.

+## Contributing

+Contributions are welcome!
+Fork the repository, make your changes, and submit a pull request.

+## Acknowledgments

+The study acknowledges the work of [Cheruvu et al](https://doi.org/10.1016/j.dib.2022.108242). for providing the foundational skin permeability dataset.

 <!-- ```bash
 # Example installation steps
 git clone https://github.com/your-username/your-repo.git